 Buddhist funeral rites

-Buddhist funeral service: There are three services: the first, held at the family home of the deceased within two days after death, permits the viewing of the deceased; a second is conducted 2-5 days later by monks at a funeral home; and a third and final service is held 7 days after burial at a temple.
+Buddhist funeral service: There are three services: the first, held at the family home of the deceased within two days after death, permits the viewing of the deceased; a second is conducted 2 to 5 days later by monks at a funeral home; and a third and final service is held 7 days after burial at a temple.

 What to do: Attend the first service and offer condolences to family.
 Do not wear red clothing.